-If you have been deemed inadmissible to the United States for criminality, immigration violations or other reasons, but are not able to obtain a waiver in time for your travel, the US CIS may allow you entry for temporary trips in extenuating circumstances such as medical, business or compassionate emergencies.
+If you have been deemed inadmissible to the US for criminality, immigration violations or other reasons, but are not able to obtain a waiver in time for your travel, the US CIS may allow you entry for temporary trips in extenuating circumstances such as medical, business or compassionate emergencies.
 The granting of paroles is highly discretionary.
 Please contact our office via the form below or via phone on (403) 261-6890 for more details and assistance with these services.

 Legal Services For Pardons, Waivers & Advice In Calgary, Canada

 Before you rush into anything, always seek the support and insights of qualified legal advisors regarding all pardons and waivers that are available to you in Canada.
 Gaining a thorough, informed understanding from an experienced legal firm about your options before you make any decisions is imperative.

 Calgary Legal Advice For Pardon & Waiver Services

 Hansen & Company are a law firm here to assist and advise you with your personal case for Record Suspensions (Pardons) and Waivers.

 Criminal records can seriously affect your ability to gain employment, eligibility for loans and insurance, travel prospects and even family legal disputes.
 It is essential to keep the following legal aspects and advice front of mind as you decide the best avenue for your circumstances:

 Hansen & Company Are Here To Help You With Your Pardons & Waivers Case

 Our friendly legal firm will put your mind at ease and support you with your Canadian Pardon or US Entry Waiver today.
 Contact Us for an appointment and to discuss our services.